Defending My Faith at 35,000 Feet

 Population experts calculate that the exponential growth of seventy people during 210 years of Egyptian exile could surpass two million people.
 Remarkably, this number of people corresponds closely to the number mentioned in Exodus 12:37.

-After establishing that the “Old Testament” consistently says “seventy people” came to Egypt, I asked Mark to look up a passage in the New Testament.
+After establishing that the “Old Testament” consistently says “seventy people” came to Egypt, I asked John to look up a passage in the New Testament.

-Mark’s mouth dropped when he read aloud that the number of people who came to Egypt was “seventy-five people” (Acts 7:14).
-Then, after 30 seconds of silence, Mark offered several rationalizations to explain the discrepancy.
+John’s mouth dropped when he read aloud that the number of people who came to Egypt was “seventy-five people” (Acts 7:14).
+Then, after 30 seconds of silence, John offered several rationalizations to explain the discrepancy.
 He even tried to attribute the number seventy-five to the Greek translation of the Bible known as the Septuagint.

 Other inconsistencies prove that this Hellenized translation is not the same as the original Greek Septuagint mentioned in the Talmud Megillah 9a, which consisted exclusively of the Five Books of Moses.